fat/haunt/README.md

 **Note:** the `--user` or `-u` flag is required.
 We use this to authenticate against the github api.
 All actions performed by your tests will be made on behalf of the authenticated user.

-It's also worth noting that if you don't provide a local test file, haunt will look for a `haunt.js` file in the root of the repo.
+It's also worth noting that if you don't provide a local test file, haunt will look for a remote `haunt.js` file in the root of the remote repo.
 This might look something like:

     $ haunt -u user:pass http://github.com/my/repo